tkumar012/tkumar012.github.io/03_Research.md

 ## In Progress

-"Housing as welfare: how government-supported homeownership  redistributes wealth, creates dignity, and forms local-level interest groups in urban India." *Book manuscript in preparation*
+"Housing as welfare: how government-supported homeownership generates wealth, voice and dignity in India." *Book manuscript in preparation*

 "How the content of claims shapes government responsiveness: theory and evidence from Mumbai." *Draft available upon request*